USS AMMEN DD-527 Ship History

 Rebuffed on the surface, the Japanese resorted to an aerial blitz.
 Ammen spent the first 16 days of November helping to ward off enemy aircraft.
 On 1 November, a burning Yokosuka P1Y “Frances” twin-engine bomber crashed into the destroyer between her stacks.
 The plane caromed off the ship into the sea but caused considerable topside damage and inflicted 26 casualties, including five dead.
 Ammen, however, carried on with her duties and claimed a number of hits and two probable kills in the aerial onslaught over the following two weeks.
 On 16 November, the warship laid in a course for the Admiralty Islands.
 She entered Seeadler Harbor on 21 November and spent the next nine days preparing for the voyage back to the United States.
 On 30 November, Ammen departed Manus and pointed her bow east toward the United States.
 After stops at Majuro and Pearl Harbor, she arrived in San Francisco on 21 December.

-Repairs to her battle damage carried out at the Mare Island Navy Yard kept Ammen out of the Lingayen Gulf operation in January 1945, and their completion at the beginning of the second week in February came too late for the destroyer to playa part in the mid-February seizure of Iwo Jima.
+Repairs to her battle damage carried out at the Mare Island Navy Yard kept Ammen out of the Lingayen Gulf operation in January 1945, and their completion at the beginning of the second week in February came too late for the destroyer to play a part in the mid-February seizure of Iwo Jima.
 On 9 February 1945, she sailed out of the Golden Gate in company with Chenango (CVE-28) and set a course for Pearl Harbor.
-The two warships reached Oahu on 15 February and Ammen performed training and carrier escort missions In the Hawaiian Islands until the middle of the first week in March.
+The two warships reached Oahu on 15 February, and Ammen performed training and carrier escort missions in the Hawaiian Islands until the middle of the first week in March.
 On 4 March, the destroyer departed Pearl Harbor in company with St. Louis (CL-49) and her old division mate, Beale.
-The three warships made one stop – at Eniwetok on the l0th for fuel – before arriving at Ulithi Atoll on 13 March.
+The three warships made one stop, at Eniwetok on the 10th for fuel, before arriving at Ulithi Atoll on 13 March.
 Leaving St. Louis at Ulithi, Ammen and Beale returned to sea on their way back to Leyte.
-Ammen and her colleague reached their destination on St. Patrick’s Day 1945 and set about practicing for the invasion of the Ryukyu Islands.
+Ammen and her colleague reached their destination on St. Patrick’s Day 1945 and set about practising for the invasion of the Ryukyu Islands.

 While snoopers probed the area throughout the night, none approached nearer than three or four miles, and no new attacks developed until the following night.
 Just before 0200 on the 30th, a group of between six and eight bogies appeared on Ammen’s radar screen headed directly for her station.
 The destroyer opened fire about five minutes after the contacts were made.
 Smart ship handling caused the first two suiciders to overshoot Ammen and splash into the sea fairly close aboard to port.
 Bennion suffered additional minor damage when the third kamikaze struck another glancing blow to her fantail.
 Ammen received the attention of the fourth member of the group, but he, too, went into the sea.
 The two destroyers then combined forces to knock the fifth intruder out of the sky with antiaircraft fire.
 The sixth bandit went into the sea about three or four miles off to starboard.
 The final plane in the group fell before the guns of an American night fighter.